HappyHorse 1.0 Is Live on AI Video Maker: What to Know

 HappyHorse 1.0 is not just another random model landing page.
 The leaderboard traction is strong enough to make it relevant right now.

-At the same time, creators should not confuse benchmark excitement with verified open release status.
-The benchmark case is already credible.
+At the same time, creators should not confuse hosted availability with verified open release status.
+The benchmark case is credible, and the AI Video Maker workflow is now live.
 The open-source case still needs the last mile: public weights, public code, and public licensing assets that anyone can inspect and run.

 That is the right mental model for HappyHorse today:

-• not yet open enough to treat as fully deployable
+- not yet open enough to treat as fully self-hostable

 Frequently Asked Questions